-load printers The load printers parameter is used in conjunction with printcap file and [printers] section.
-It is a boolean variable that controls whether all printers in the "printcap" file will be loaded for browsing.
-If the load printers parameter is set to true, all printers defined in the printcap file will be loaded for browsing by default.
-Example: load printers = yes Default: load printer = no printcap name The printcap name option specifies the location of the printcap.
+load printers The load printers parameter is used in conjunction with printcap file and in the "printcap" file will be loaded for browsing.

+[printers] section.
+It is a boolean variable that controls whether all printers printcap file will be loaded for browsing by default.

+If the load printers parameter is set to true, all printers defined in the printcap name

+Example: load printers = yes

+Default: load printer = no

+The printcap name option specifies the location of the printcap.
 Samba for MPE/iX uses the printcap to determine all printers available on the system if the general [printers] service is used instead of defining each printer in its own service.

+Example: printcap name = /usr/local/samba/lib/printcap

+print command

-Example: printcap name = /usr/local/samba/lib/printcap print command The print command parameter defines the shell command which Samba for MPE/iX will use to submit a print job.
+The print command parameter defines the shell command which Samba for MPE/iX will use to submit a print job.
 After Samba for MPE/iX has finished spooling a print job to the disk, it calls this command.
 After processing the file, this command must remove the spoolfile, unless you don't mind spool files building up on your system.

+This parameter can use the following print-specific macros:

+%s The full path of the print spool file.

+p The name of the printer to which the job is to be

+submitted.

-This parameter can use the following print-specific macros: %S The full path of the print spool file. d% The name of the printer to which the job is to be submitted.
-Example: print command = /usr/local/samba/lib/rawlp %s %p; rm %s On MPE/iX, the rawlp utility is available on the system and is used to send the file contents to a spooler like "lp -oraw".
+print command = /usr/local/samba/lib/rawlp %s %p; rm %s

+On MPE/iX, the rawlp utility is available on the system and is used to send the file contents to a spooler like "lp -oraw".